sictweb/bti425-2020/notes/angular-forms-data.md

 >
 > The data model's values are *made available to* the form when it is built and rendered, and *updated by* the form during user interaction and submission.

-The data model is one or more custom-designed classes.
+The data model consists of instances of one or more custom-designed classes.
 Simple scenarios need a simple data model (as simple as a typed property, or a simple custom-designed class with a few properties), but typical scenarios need a more complex data model that consists of one or more custom-designed classes.

 The goal is to define, in a data model, the *shape* of the data needed by the form, and/or expected from the form when it gets submitted.